 The samples from one victim were too deteriorated to be conclusive, but the samples from the other victim's vaginal swab and underwear were subjected to PCR based DNA testing and showed no match to Cotton.
 At the defense's request, the results were sent to the State Bureau of Investigation’s DNA database, containing the DNA patterns of convicted violent felons in North Carolina prisons.
 The state's database showed a match with the convict who had earlier confessed to the crime.

 When the DNA test results were reported in May 1995, the district attorney and the defense motioned to dismiss all charges.
 On June 30, 1995, Cotton was officially cleared of all charges and released from prison.
 In July 1995, the governor of North Carolina officially pardoned Cotton.
 He received $110,000 after serving 10.5 years of his sentence.

 Arising from this case is the incredible story of Jennifer Thompson, the victim who had identified Cotton.
-An aspiring college student at the time of the crime, she made it her purpose to study the assailant’s face so that he would be brought to justice.
+A college student at the time of the crime, she made it her purpose to study the assailant’s face so that he would be brought to justice.
 She identified the wrong man.
 Today, Ms. Thompson speaks out about her experiences and the dangers of relying solely upon single eyewitness testimony to convict.